 Pre-conditions:

-1. The VAE server acting as a SCS/AS is configured with the SCEF information and is authorized to exchange information with the SCEF as specified in subclause 4.9 in 3GPP TS 23.682 [8];
+1. The VAE server acting as a SCS/AS is configured with the SCEF information and is authorized to exchange information with the SCEF as specified in subclause 4.9 in 3GPP TS 23.682 [8].
+The VAE server has subscribed to QoS notification service from 5GS (e.g. PCF/NWDAF).
+The notification may either include the request for QoS sustainability events as specified in 3GPP TS 23.288 [9] or can include a QoS change notification requests as provided by SMF and specified in 3GPP TS 23.287 [8];

 2. The V2X UE1 and V2X UE2 have subscribed for the network monitoring information at the VAE server.